lionelmace/vpc-on-classic-vsi/vsi_is_create_instance_cli.md

    ```
    {:screen}

-   If you do not have one available, you can create a subnet using the `ibmcloud is subnet-create` command.
+   If you do not have a subnet available, you can create one by using the `ibmcloud is subnet-create` command.
 For more information about creating a subnet, see [IBM Cloud VPC CLI Reference](/docs/vpc-infrastructure-cli-plugin?topic=vpc-infrastructure-cli-plugin-vpc-reference#subnets).

 5. List the available profiles for creating your instance.
    ```